kebno/kebno.github.io/index.md

 ---

 # Hello
+I'm a Staff Scientist at Ocean Acoustical Services and Instrumentation Systems, Inc.

-I'm a graduate research assistant studying ocean acoustics at Scripps Institution of Oceanography.
+From 2014-2015, I studied ocean acoustic modelling at Scripps Institution of Oceanography, with Bill Kupermann as advisor.

 From 2012-2014, I was a member of the [Northwest Electromagnetics and Acoustics Research Laboratory](http://nearlab.ece.pdx.edu).